 - The report pointed out some instances where the presence of respiratory infections in RI study animals made definitive diagnoses difficult, and that some RI diagnoses, primarily certain leukemias and lymphomas, were not considered to be malignant tumors.
 As a result, PWG scientists found fewer numbers of leukemias and lymphomas than had been originally reported by the RI.

-- Because of the differences of opinion between the RI and PWG scientists in diagnosing leukemias and lymphomas, EPA has decided not to rely on data from the RI on lymphomas and leukemias in IRIS assessments.
-This decision will impact IRIS assessments under development for methanol, MTBE and ETBE.
-The draft assessment for acrylonitrile is not affected, as EPA relied on data from sources other than the Ramazzini Institute to complete the draft assessment.
+- Because of the differences of opinion between the RI and PWG scientists in diagnosing leukemias and lymphomas, EPA has decided not to rely on data from the RI on lymphomas and leukemias in these IRIS assessments.
+This decision will impact the IRIS assessments for methanol, MTBE and ETBE.
+The draft assessment for acrylonitrile was not affected, as EPA relied on data from sources other than RI to complete this IRI assessment.

 - There was good agreement between the RI and PWG scientists in diagnosing solid tumors such as liver tumors from the RI study on vinyl chloride.
 EPA has therefore decided to continue to consider RI solid tumor data in IRIS assessments.
 RI solid tumor findings will be reviewed along with other data in determining the overall weight of evidence of carcinogenicity for substances on which EPA is conducting IRIS assessments.

 - The PWG made recommendations for changes in RI's laboratory procedures and EPA hopes that RI will fully implement these recommendations to allow for the use of future RI data in IRIS assessments.